House Mother Normal: Style

-Each character in the book has their own section.
+Each character in the book has their own section, 21 pages in length except for the final section narrated by the House Mother.
 Each of these sections starts at the same point in the day, and likewise each section ends at the same point at the end of the day.
 Therefore, the reader is given insight into each character's unique interpretation of the same string of events.
 This method of writing allows for the characters' actions and conversations to mingle and intertwine.
 Johnson provides each character with a mixture of dialogue and interior monologue to express their personalities during the course of their section.
 The thoughts of the final two residents demonstrate that they are almost completely senile, although rare moments of lucidity briefly shine through, to powerful dramatic effect.

 At the beginning of each character's section is an explanatory table, providing us with information on the character, including age, condition and mental faculty.
 As the reader progresses through the sections each character is increasingly older and/or more senile than the characters in the preceding sections.
 Finally we get the House Mother's section, and we learn her opinions of those in her care.

 Johnson frequently uses humour in this novel, though it is at times written with a serious tone.

+Reception

+Reviewing the novel in The Observer, Stephen Wall commented positively on the use of white space in the pages.
+He also liked the sympathy treated towards the elderly characters, but described the tone of the novel as uneasy.
+Christopher Wordsworth's review in The Guardian praised the device of the elderly going through senility, but believed the ending with the House Mother and Ralphie having sex was a mistake.
+Gavin Ewart said in the Evening Standard that House Mother Normal was, "a remarkable book" as well as, "original and extremely well written."